Darredevil/D-Fibers/README.md

 ## Solution

-This project is an attempting a bold approach to solve this problem once and for all:
+This project is attempting a bold approach to solve this problem once and for all:
-1. Introduce event loop and green threads as unescapable component initialized at start up or lazily (no separate opt-in library library as in vibe.d).
+1. Introduce event loop and green threads as unescapable component initialized at start up or lazily (no separate opt-in library as in vibe.d).
 2. Replace the libc syscall wrapper so that any blocking call relying on it (which is next to all) is transparently rewired to go through pseudoblocking runtime.
 All 3rd party libraries do fiber-aware pseudoblocking I/O automatically.
 3. The rest of the libraries that do explicit async I/O stay as their are, their syscall are passed through.
-In future we choose to intercept them as well to re-route to our eventloop, basically emulating the likes of `select`, `poll` and `epoll` in user-space by reusing the same event cache.
+In the future we will intercept them as well to re-route to our eventloop, basically emulating the likes of `select`, `poll` and `epoll` in user-space by reusing the same event cache.
 4. Finally vibe.d may produce a thin-shelled version that forward all of calls to blocking I/O to reuse our scheduler.

 Note: the approach of overriding underlying libc facilities is not something new or uncalled for, e.g. jemalloc does it fitfully to replace default libc memory allocator.